SkiFire13/master-thesis/chapters/background/2-fixpoint-system.typ

 == Systems of fixpoint equations

 // TODO: Cite @baldan_upto ?
 We will now define what is a system of fixpoint equations and what is its solution.
-Intuitiviely this will be very similar to a normal system of equations, except where each equation is changed to be a fixpoint equation.
-Since there can be more than one fixpoint we will also need to specify which kind of fixpoint the equation specifies, which we will do by using respectively the symbols $lfp$ and $gfp$ in subscript after the equal sign.
+Intuitively this will be very similar to a normal system of equations, except for the fact that each equation is changed to be a fixpoint equation.
+Since there can be more than one fixpoint we will also need to specify which kind of fixpoint the equation specifies, which we will do by using respectively the symbols $lfp$ and $gfp$ in subscript after the equal sign to denote the fact that we refer to the least or greatest fixpoint, respectively.

 #definition("system of fixpoint equation")[
   Let $(L, sub)$ be a complete lattice.
-A system of fixpoint equations $E$ is a system of the following shape:
+A system of fixpoint equations $E$ over $L$ is a system of the following shape:

   $
     syseq(